What is Arts Therapy?

 Knowledge and memories of the body accessed through movement, music, body awareness and breathwork

-Drama therapy is an active and creative approach to psychotherapy.
+Arts therapy is an active and creative approach to psychotherapy.
 It uses creativity to help express, contain, process, and integrate throughout the therapeutic journey.
+Arts therapy has four specialisations: drama therapy, music therapy, art therapy, and dance/movement therapy.
+Drama therapy is the focus of my practice.

 Its methods can help build your self-awareness and curiosity, as well as new perspectives and fresh ways of approaching things that you might be finding challenging.
 It can support the resilience that helps you gently meet these challenges.